talkpython/100daysofweb-with-python-course/days/021-024-quart-async/your_turn/README.md

 # Days 21-24 Async Flask apps with Quart

-Now you have seen the videos from this chapter, you're ready to build your first async Python application.
+You're ready to build your first async Python application.
 This is a fun one and a skill most Python enthusiasts never develop!

 ## Day 1: Watch the video lessons